CharlesLiuCool/ObsidianNotebook/notebook-master/Cryptography Lab/My Presentations/Quantum Rewinding for Many Round Protocols - Russell Lai/Intuition of Preliminaries/Mixed State Probability Density Matrix.md

 Notice, this is precisely what we want!
 Expectations of each pure state (a superposition) weighted by probability.

-See here for more detail: [[Ket-Bra as Probability Density Matrix]]
+See here for more detail: [[Born Rule & Ket-Bra as Probability Density Matrix]]